HasanBolu/park-booking-api/readme.md

 **Authentication Method**

-API Key Authentication with api-key in the request header, API authenticates the request by checking if api-key value is one of user token in users table in the database
+API Key Authentication with api-key in the request header, API authenticates the request by checking if api-key value is one of user token in users table in the database.

+**Authorization Rules**

+- The standard user can create new bookings, and can get/edit/delete only the bookings created by himself.
+- The admin user can create bookings, and also can get/edit/delete every existing booking.
+- Both admin and standard user read parking spot list but only admin users can create/edit/delete the parking spots.

 **API Endpoints**